Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 The following code snippet splits the city and country into an array with two values to use the city as a parameter when calling `d3Stats();`. `d3Stats()` is flexible as it takes several parameters to create the Scalable Vector Graphic used to populate the JS Statistics Modal.
 The parameters are:

-* city (`cityArray[0]`), for example "Dublin" which is used as the index for the noSQL database Firestore to colect population data for city and country.
+* city (`cityArray[0]`), for example "Dublin" which is used as the index for the noSQL database Firestore to collect population data for city and country.
 *  width (`200`) in pixels to set the width of the SVG graph.
 *  height (`200`) in pixels to set the height of the SVG graph.
 *  tickFormat (`"M"`) is the text or symbol used for the Y-axis.
 In this case "M" = Millions.